Skip to content

 Can you share your favorite piece of work right now and tell us about it?

-YP: I made this dragon as part of my Advanced 3D Modeling Course, and it took 5 months.
+YP: I made this dragon as part of my 3D Modeling Specialization Course, and it took 5 months.
 I did not have a concept for it and used about 20-30 reference images to try and create a unique character.
 One of the tools that stood out to me was custom brushes in ZBrush.
 I wanted my dragon to have unique scales.
 Surprisingly, creating custom brushes was easier than I thought it would be.
 It was also very interesting, so I made quite a few.

-MN: I did this dragon in the Advanced Modeling Course.
+MN: I did this dragon in the Modeling Specialization Course.
 I used a bunch of references from artwork by other artists, for textures I used pictures of real crocodile skin and eyes.
 Anatomy work was difficult as dragons are fictional creatures.
 I used the anatomy of the human body for the chest, shoulders, back and arm muscle groups.
 I used lion references for the legs and many sketches from the net.
 I worked on this piece for almost 4 months and honestly did not meet the given deadlines, but I really wanted to go the extra mile.

 Jaguar dragon by Marat Nurgaliyev.